I am a candidate for a PhD in Architecture and a graduate teaching assistant at The University of Manchester.

 - Bachelor of Architectural Engineering, 2002, Beirut Arab University

-- Shayya, F., 2016.
-Failing Imaginaries and Translations: How the MRAPs Save and Fail the US Military in the Middle East.New York, The New School.
+- 2016b.
+“Failing Imaginaries and Translations: How the MRAPs Save and Fail the US Military in the Middle East.”
+Conference Presentation presented at the Graduate Student Conference on the Middle East and North Africa, The New School, April.